-Fully comprehensive, the book addresses the tenets and importance of process-oriented pedagogy for students of translation and interpreting; best practices in online curriculum and course design; instructor online presence; detailed illustrations of specific online assignments; the importance of regular and timely feedback; and teaching across the online T&I curriculum.
+Fully comprehensive, the book addresses the tenets and importance of process-oriented pedagogy for students of translation and interpreting, best practices in online curriculum and course design, instructor online presence, detailed illustrations of specific online assignments, the importance of regular and timely feedback, and teaching across the online translation and interpreting (T&I) curriculum.

 Introduction by Kelly Washbourne

 Chapter 1 – Online Translation and Interpreting Education